-Although it’s fair to say that not all audiences are receptive to satire, it can be effective when judged carefully and well timed.
-This is exactly what a number of airlines have done in recent weeks in response to the UK and US ban on laptops on flights from specific countries.
-Though highly controversial and political in nature, the topic was latched on to by Emirates Airline, Royal Jordanian and many more companies affected by the ban.
+It’s fair to say that not all audiences are receptive to satire.
+But, it can definitely be effective when judged carefully and well timed.
+This is exactly what a number of airlines have done in recent weeks.
+They’re responding to the UK and US ban on laptops on flights from specific countries.
+The ban is highly controversial and political in nature.
+The topic was seen by Emirates Airline, Royal Jordanian and many more companies affected by the ban.

-Al Jazeera reported a great round up of the responses, with Emirates posting an online video entitled ‘let us entertain you’ as a chance to advertise their selection of inflight films on offer.
-Royal Jordanian released a list of ’12 things to do on a 12-hour flight with no laptop or tablet’, with some of their suggestions including ‘appreciate the miracle of flight’, ‘reclaim territory on armrest’ and ‘pretend tray table is a keyboard.’
+Al Jazeera reported a great round up of the responses.
+Emirates posted an online video entitled ‘let us entertain you’ as a chance to advertise their selection of inflight films on offer.
+Royal Jordanian released a list of 12 things to do on a 12-hour flight with no laptop or tablet.
+Some of their suggestions including ‘appreciate the miracle of flight’, ‘reclaim territory on armrest’ and ‘pretend tray table is a keyboard.’

-Well judged, playful and in keeping with the mood across social media, the airlines’ use of satire is a good level against which to judge your own foray into the world of irony.
+This was well done, playful and in keeping with the mood across social media.
+The airlines’ use of satire is a good level against which to judge your own foray into the world of irony.

 Spot an opportunity

-Sometimes using humour in a campaign can seem a little forced, and as such many of the best humorous marketing moments are those which happen spontaneously.
+Sometimes using humour in a campaign can seem a little forced.
+Many of the best humorous marketing moments are those which happen spontaneously.

-Econsultancy wrote a blog on how to tread the humour-marketing line back in 2015, and their Paddy Power example still demonstrates the perfect spontaneous moment.
+Econsultancy wrote a blog on how to tread the humour-marketing line back in 2015.
+Their Paddy Power example still demonstrates the perfect spontaneous moment.
 Receiving a text from a man named Steve, who mistakenly texted Paddy Power in the belief that it was a woman he had met the night before, Paddy Power decided to play along and live tweet the whole conversation.
-Taking the necessary privacy precautions by blocking out Steve’s number, and then asking the Twittersphere for suggestions on what to reply, the antics were well received by Paddy Power’s audience and also by Steve, once he found out he’d been pranked.
+They took the necessary privacy precautions by blocking out Steve’s number.
+Then, they asked the Twittersphere for suggestions on what to reply.
+The antics were well received by Paddy Power’s audience and also by Steve, once he found out he’d been pranked.

-Mischievous, harmless and yet carried out sensibly, Paddy Power connected with its audience at the right level and reaped the rewards.
+This ad was mischievous, harmless and yet carried out sensibly.
+Paddy Power connected with its audience at the right level and reaped the rewards.

-With such successful examples to use as inspiration, integrating humour into your marketing campaign shouldn’t be as scary as it might first seem.
-It may not be April Fool’s for another year, but there’s no time like the present to encourage engagement and personalised brand relationships by lightening the mood.
+There are lots of successful examples to use as inspiration.
+Integrating humour into your marketing campaign shouldn’t be as scary as it might first seem.
+It may not be April Fool’s for another year, but there’s no time like the present!
+Encourage engagement and personalised brand relationships by lightening the mood.